 Evaporator freeze-up can be a concern in the application of air-cooled water chillers in areas experiencing below freezing temperatures.
 To protect against freeze-up, insulation and an electric heater are furnished with the evaporator.
-Models 030 through 241 have an external plate heater and thermostat.
+Models 030 to 241 have an external plate heater and thermostat.
 These heaters help protect the evaporator down to -20°F (-29°C) ambient air temperature.
 The evaporator heater cable is factory wired to the 115 volt control circuit transformer in the control box.
 A 115V power source for the heater and controls may also be supplied from a separate power feed to maximize unit protection if desired.
-Refer to the field wiring diagram on page 65 for additional information on supplying a separate 115V power feed.
+Refer to the field wiring diagram on page 48 for additional information on supplying a separate 115V power feed.

-Operation of the heaters is automatic through the ambient sensing thermostat that energizes the evaporator heaters for protection against freeze-up.
-Unless the evaporator is drained in the winter or contains an adequate concentration of antifreeze, the disconnect switch to the evaporator heater must not be open.
+Operation of the heaters is automatic through the sensing thermostat that energizes the evaporator heaters for protection against freeze-up.
+Unless the evaporator is drained in the winter or contains an adequate concentration of anti-freeze, the disconnect switch to the evaporator heater must not be open.

-Although the evaporator is equipped with freeze protection, it does not protect water piping external to the evaporator itself if there is a power failure or heater burnout, or if the chiller is unable to control the chilled water pumps.
+Although the evaporator is equipped with freeze protection, it does not protect water piping external to the unit or the evaporator itself if there is a power failure or heater burnout, or if the chiller is unable to control the chilled water pumps.
 Use one of the following recommendations for additional freeze protection:

-- 1. If the unit will not be operated during the winter, drain the evaporator and chilled water piping and flush with glycol. - Add a glycol solution to the chilled water system.
+- If the unit will not be operated during the winter, drain the evaporator and chilled water piping and flush with glycol. - Add a glycol solution to the chilled water system.
 Burst protection should be approximately 10°F below minimum design ambient temperature. - 3.
-Insulate the exposed piping. - 4.
-Add thermostatically controlled heat by wrapping the lines with heat tape. - 5.
+Insulate the exposed piping. - Add thermostatically controlled heat by wrapping the lines with heat tape. - 5.
 When glycol is added to the water system for freeze protection, the refrigerant suction pressure will be lower, cooling performance less, and water side pressure drop greater.
-If the percentage of glycol is high, or if propylene is used instead of ethylene glycol, the added pressure drop and loss of performance could be substantial.
-When Glycol or Ice are selected as Unit Mode, the MicroTech[®] III control will automatically reset the available range for the Leaving Water Temperature, Freezestat and Evaporator Pressure settings.
+See "" on page 15 for flow rate and pressure drop adjustment factors.